 We women are fierce competitors with one another.
 This is a biological and psychological reality of our existence.
 We compete for social status, for career and for beauty.
-All of which funnels down into the most innately rooted motivation: to gain and keep the attention of a mate.
+All of which funnels down into the most innately rooted motivation; to gain and keep the attention of a mate.

 I digress.
-Point is, we compare ourselves to one another, tear ourselves apart and happily tear one another apart for vindication.
+Point is, we compare ourselves to one another, rip ourselves apart and happily tear one another apart for vindication.
 Judging one another is a dirty habit that we should put more effort into breaking.

-Women thrive and succeed with the support of other strong women.
+And we all know women thrive and succeed with the support of other strong women.